jotpowers/Personal-Growth/podcasts.md

 A quick metric for me on the quality of a podcast:  Do I have to listen to it at less than 2.0X?
 If the information is so dense that I find myself dropping to 1.8 or even *gasp* 1.6, I know that either there is some real information density in here, or someone is really good at snowing me.

+:::note
+I no longer really make detailed lists about every podcast, so these podcasts have some great episodes that aren't listed here.
+Too much content, not enough time.
+:::note

 ## Favorites

 ## Invest Like the Best - Patrick O'Shaughnessy